E. Broadus Browne Research Awards

 Student Requirements

 Students shall also give an oral presentation limited to twenty minutes; ten minutes to present the research and ten minutes to answer questions.
 The oral presentation must effectively communicate the scientific merit and creativity of the research and utilize effective visual aids.
 The student will be evaluated on effective responses to questions from the audience.
 As with the written report, the oral presentation should be directed to a knowledgeable layperson.
-The Graduate Committee chair will poll the Graduate Committee to find a mutually agreeable time for oral presentations.

 Evaluation and Selection Process

-• All students will make an oral presentation to a review panel composed of CAES Graduate Affairs Committee members at a date to be determined.
-A committee member shall abstain from voting or providing any comments on a student from his/her department/institute or if he/she is a member of the student’s advisory committee.
+Each review panel member shall evaluate and rank each written report before the oral presentation.
+A committee member shall abstain from voting or providing comments on a student from his/her department/institute or if he/she is a member of the student’s advisory committee.

-• Each panel member will then rank the students based on the combined written report and oral rankings.
-The review panel will pool their rankings and the Ph.D. and M.S. award winners will be determined jointly by the panel members based on this combined ranking.
+After the oral presentation, the panel members shall evaluate and rank the student for the effectiveness of the oral presentation.
+Each panel member will then rank the students based on the combined written report and oral rankings.
+The review panel will pool their rankings and the Ph.D. and M.S. award winners will be determined jointly by the

 Award Recipients